 The city provides you with a handy calendar, which includes the schedule.
 Each type of bin is collected by a different truck, all on the same day, but when there are holidays, the schedule can get mixed up, and bins can be collected one per day.

-Bear in mind that, as discussed last week, people living in a “shared” apartment building take turns placing the bins in the sidewalk, so you have to be mindful on when your turn is.
+Bear in mind that, as discussed in Part 3, people living in a “shared” apartment building take turns placing the bins in the sidewalk, so you have to be mindful on when your turn is.

 Bins are supposed to be placed in the sidewalk the day before collection.
-Some people can be a bit obsessive about this, putting out the bins early afternoon the day before, and taking them back in almost immediately after their empty.
-Need to keep to sidewalks clear!
+Some people can be a bit obsessive about this, putting out the bins early afternoon the day before, and taking them back in almost immediately after they’re empty.
+Need to keep the sidewalks clear!

 Depending on the region, glass may not be collected with the rest.
 You have to throw it in special containers placed around the city.
-You’ll find three types: one for “Weißglas” (clear), “Grünglas” (green), and “Braunglas” (brown) glass.
+You’ll find three types: one for “Weißglas” (clear), “Grünglas” (green), and “Braunglas” (brown).

 Make sure you’re not dropping glass bottles on Sundays or holidays.
 Anti-noise rules forbid it.
 It is actually only supposed to be done during weekdays from 7 am to 8 pm.

 On special days during the year, there is a special collection for “Sperrmüll” or big items, like furniture.
 You just need to place them out on the sidewalk to be picked up.
-Every municipality provides you with a nice description what is allowed to put out for Sperrmüll and what is not.
-There are also special collection centers where you can drop off during the year for all types of items, including electronics.
+Every municipality provides you with a nice description of what is allowed as Sperrmüll and what is not.
+There are also special collection centers operating year-round where you can drop off all types of items, including electronics.

 The Pfand for each plastic bottle is 25 cents.
 This system has created an interesting trend, mostly in cities, where very poor people, sometimes old retired people with a very low retirement plan, make rounds through the city and check every trash can for bottles with Pfand.
 So if you are touring a city, you are actually doing something good by throwing your precious Pfand bottle into the trash.